25 Perfect St. Patrick's Day Recipes

 Scones with Pears, Irish Cheddar, and Honey

-Just the thing for a Saint Patrick's Day brunch!
-Slices of ripe pear and sharp Irish cheddar are sandwiched between caraway- and currant-studded buttermilk scones, and the whole thing is drizzled with honey.
+Just the thing for a St. Patrick's Day brunch, slices of ripe pear and sharp Irish cheddar are sandwiched between caraway-and currant-studded buttermilk scones, and the whole thing is drizzled with honey.

 Green Crudites with Green Goddess Dip